UPPMAX/UPPMAX-documentation/docs/getting_started/login_rackham.md

     - Enable graphics

 !!! warning

-    - If you lack a user account, visit the [Getting started page](https://www.uppmax.uu.se/support/getting-started/course-projects/)
+    If you lack a user account, visit the [UPPMAX page on user accounts](user_account.md)

 ## General understanding